coreos/coreos-cloudinit/Documentation/cloud-config.md

 [cloud-init-docs]: http://cloudinit.readthedocs.org/en/latest/index.html
 [cloud-config]: http://cloudinit.readthedocs.org/en/latest/topics/format.html#cloud-config-data

-### File Format
+### File Formats

+The configuration format comes in three flavors: cloud-config, shell script, and [MIME multipart mixed][MIME multipart mixed].

+#### Cloud-config
-The cloud-config file uses the [YAML][yaml] file format, which uses whitespace and new-lines to delimit lists, associative arrays, and values.
+The cloud-config format uses the [YAML][yaml] file format, which uses whitespace and new-lines to delimit lists, associative arrays, and values.

-A cloud-config file must contain a header: either `#cloud-config` for processing as cloud-config (suggested) or `#!` for processing as a shell script (advanced).
-If cloud-config has #cloud-config header, it should followed by an associative array which has zero or more of the following keys:
+A cloud-config formatted file must contain `#cloud-config` header as the first line for processing as cloud-config.
+Or if part of a MIME multipart document it must contain text/cloud-config as the content type. cloud-config data consists of an associative array which has zero or more of the following keys:

 - `coreos`
 - `ssh_authorized_keys`